How can I break free from sin?

 The reason we need to learn the laws of righteousness is because of our acquired and nurtured fallen nature.
 God’s righteousness does not appeal to the heart of man.
 This is because his heart is bent on self.
 After we have come to Christ, having chosen Him as Lord over our lives, we need to learn the ways of God to be pleasing to Him (Eph 5:10).
 Jesus said that we are to seek first the kingdom of God and His righteousness.
 It is a doing thing!
 As we seek to know Him, He will disclose to us the wonders of His righteousness.

 Sin only brings misery and condemnation.
 But walking according to God’s law of righteousness brings peace and happiness.
 And the Bible says that those who believe otherwise “have no knowledge of God” (1Co 15:34).
 We are to direct our minds to right thinking.

 Finally, brethren, whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise, dwell (think) on these things.
 (Php 4:8)

 4) Know that the love of God is universal but is also extremely personal.

 “Just as the Father has loved Me, I have also loved you; abide in My love”.

-God seeks a people for His own possession, but this people is made up of individuals chosen by Him according to His foreknowledge of our obedience of faith (1Pe 1:2).
+God seeks a people for His own possession, but this people is made up of individuals chosen by Him according to His foreknowledge of our obedience of faith (1Pe 1:2; see also Rom 8:29).
 Therefore our salvation and all the graces that come with it are personal.
 The eyes of the Lord run to and fro throughout the whole earth that He may strongly support those whose heart is completely His (2Ch 16:9).
-He constantly watches over His creation to find those who will surrender to Him so that He can draw them near to Him for intimate communion.
+He constantly watches over His creation to find those who will surrender to Him so that He can draw them close for intimate communion.